andrewargatkiny/dense-attention/README.md

 ### Disclaimer

 > This is an ongoing project.
 Some parts of the code and configs are subject to change.
-For ICLR 2025 SCI-FM Workshop version, please checkout `iclr-sci-fm-2025` branch.
+For the most current version and new features, please checkout `dev` branch.
 ---

 The code for DenseAttention Network, its constituents and models built upon